 Your example will also help other family members or people around your child learn to support them.

 It’s best to get in touch with an SLP early so that they can provide you with instruction on good speech practices at home, and recommend an appropriate AAC device when needed.
-If your child has signs of apraxia of speech, you can book a free consultation today to learn about the next steps to take.
+If your child has signs of apraxia of speech, you can book a consultation today to learn about the next steps to take.